The Passion of Christ and the Cosmic Covenant of Peace

 innocent man to make rectification for those who are liable.”
 The bull is then killed, and

-• The high priest collects coals from the altar in the outer court and carries the coals and the incense offering into the holy of holies and burns the incense before the ark/foundation stone.
+the blood collected. - The high priest collects coals from the altar in the outer court and carries the coals and the incense offering into the holy of holies and burns the incense before the ark/foundation stone.
 He offers a prayer on behalf of all Israel before the altar of incense

 before exiting the temple.
 This is the moment of greatest tension as the congregation